Kent State vs. Northern Illinois NCAA Football Odds, Plays and Insights | November 3, 2021

 Northern Illinois Stats and Trends

-- So far this season, the Huskies have been installed as underdogs by a 3.5-point margin or more five times and are 3-1-1 ATS in those games.
+- The Huskies are 3-1-1 ATS when underdogs by 3.5 points or more this season.

-- Northern Illinois' games this year have gone over the point total in 50% of its opportunities (four times in eight games with a set point total).
+- Northern Illinois has hit the over in 50% of its opportunities this season (four times in eight games with a set point total).

-- Northern Illinois is 2-1-1 against the spread and 3-1 overall when the team notches more than 33.4 points.
+- Northern Illinois is 2-1-1 against the spread and 3-1 overall when the team scores more than 33.4 points.

-- When Northern Illinois amasses more than 474.4 yards, the team is 2-0-1 against the spread and 2-1 overall.
+- In games that Northern Illinois totals over 474.4 yards, the team is 2-0-1 against the spread and 2-1 overall.

-- The Huskies have turned the ball over 10 times, nine fewer times than the Golden Flashes have forced turnovers (19).
+- This year the Huskies have 10 turnovers, nine fewer than the Golden Flashes have takeaways (19).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.